nurujjamanpollob/AndroidMailer/README.md

 </pre>

-Isn't easy to implement, huh?
+Simple to implement!

 Lets enjoy fully working email sending functionality from your app without worry about performance, crashes, compatibity.

 For your help, I have a sample app module, that has contains full implementation of how to use this library.
 You can check that module to learn in more depth.

-For your quick jump, click here to see the sample activity file that implemented this following code: <a href="https://github.com/nurujjamanpollob/AndroidMailer/blob/master/app/src/main/java/dev/nurujjamanpollob/androidmailer/MainActivity.java">MainActivity.java</a>
+For quick reference, click here to see the sample activity file that implemented this following code: <a href="https://github.com/nurujjamanpollob/AndroidMailer/blob/master/app/src/main/java/dev/nurujjamanpollob/androidmailer/MainActivity.java">MainActivity.java</a>